 - Potassic: Ex Potassium Nitrate, Chile Saltpetre

 - Neem has proven nitrification inhibition properties.
-This way it slows down the process of nitrogen release from urea (by about 10 to 15 per cent).
+This way it slows down the process of nitrogen release from urea (by about 10 to 15 percent).
+Nitrogen Use Efficiency (NUE) of Neem Coated Urea increases resulting in reduced consumption of NCU as compared to normal urea.
 Thus it reduces the consumption of the fertilizer

-Indian Fertilizer Sector: A Glance: Indian soils are generally deficient in nitrogen, phosphorus and potassium and do not give high yields.
+Indian soils are generally deficient in nitrogen, phosphorus, and potassium and do not give high yields.
 Hence, the need for fertilizers.
-Green Revolution (Use of chemical fertilizers was one component) has made significant impact on Indian agriculture.
-Thus, India was able to achieve Self-sufficiency in food production.
+Green Revolution (Use of chemical fertilizers was one component) has made a significant impact on Indian agriculture.
+Thus, India was able to achieve self-sufficiency in food production.

 - Position in the World: 3rd in terms of production and 2nd in terms of consumption